Johnson-Prothro Artist-in-Residence, Piano

-Lucille Chung made her debut at the age of ten with the Montréal Symphony Orchestra, and Charles Dutoit subsequently invited her to be a featured soloist during the MSO Asian Tour in 1989.
-Since then, she has performed an extensive concerto repertoire with over 65 leading orchestras such as the Philadelphia Orchestra, Moscow Virtuosi, BBC National Orchestra of Wales, Flemish Radio Orchestra, Orquesta Sinfónica de Tenerífe, Staatskapelle Weimar, Philharmonie de Lorraine, Orchestra Sinfonica Siciliana, Belgrade Philharmonic, the Seoul Philharmonic, KBS Orchestra, New Jersey Symphony, UNAM Philharmonic (Mexico), and Israel Chamber Orchestra as well as all the major Canadian orchestras, including those of Montreal, Toronto, Vancouver, the National Arts Centre (Ottawa), Calgary, Winnipeg and Metropolitain, among others.
+She made her debut at the age of ten with the Montréal Symphony Orchestra, and Charles Dutoit subsequently invited her to be a featured soloist during the MSO Asian Tour in 1989.
+Since then, she has performed an extensive concerto repertoire with over 65 leading orchestras such as the Philadelphia Orchestra, Moscow Virtuosi, BBC National Orchestra of Wales, Flemish Radio Orchestra, Orquesta Sinfónica de Tenerífe, Orquesta Sinfónica de Bilbao, Staatskapelle Weimar, Philharmonie de Lorraine, Orchestra Sinfonica Siciliana, Belgrade Philharmonic, the Seoul Philharmonic, KBS Orchestra, New Jersey Symphony, Dallas Symphony, UNAM Philharmonic (Mexico), and Israel Chamber Orchestra as well as all the major Canadian orchestras, including those of Montreal, Toronto, Vancouver, National Arts Centre (Ottawa), Calgary, Winnipeg and Metropolitain, among others.
 She has appeared with conductors such as Krzysztof Penderecki, Vladimir Spivakov, Vasily Petrenko, Yannick Nézet-Séguin, Peter Oundjian, Gerd Albrecht and Charles Dutoit.

 In 1989, she was recognized on the international scene as the First Prize winner at the Stravinsky International Piano Competition.
-She won Second Prize at the 1992 Montreal International Music Competition, at which she also won a Special Prize for the best interpretation of an unpublished work.
+She won Second Prize at the 1992 Montreal International Music Competition, at which she also won a Special Prize for the best interpretation of the unpublished work.
 In 1993, she received the Outstanding Achievement Award from the Governor General of Canada and in 1994 won the Second Prize at the First International Franz Liszt Competition in Weimar.
 In 1999, she was awarded the prestigious Virginia Parker Prize by the Canada Council for the Arts.

-Chung graduated from both the Curtis Institute of Music and the Juilliard School before she turned twenty.
-She decided to further her studies in London with Maria Curcio-Diamand, Schnabel’s protégée, at the “Mozarteum” in Salzburg with Karl-Heinz Kämmerling and received the Konzertexam Diplom from the Hochschule “Franz Liszt” in Weimar, where she worked with the late Lazar Berman.
-She also graduated from the Accademia Pianistica in Imola, Italy with the honorary title of “Master” and most recently from SMU Meadows School of the Arts under Joaquín Achúcarro, where she is now on the faculty.
+Ching graduated from both the Curtis Institute of Music and The Juilliard School before she turned twenty.
+She decided to further her studies in London with Maria Curcio-Diamand, Schnabel’s protégée, at the "Mozarteum" in Salzburg with Karl-Heinz Kämmerling and received the Konzertexam Diplom from the Hochschule "Franz Liszt" in Weimar, where she worked with the late Lazar Berman.
+She also graduated from the Accademia Pianistica in Imola, Italy with the honorary title of “Master” and from Southern Methodist University under Joaquín Achúcarro where she is now a Johnson-Prothro Artist-in-Residence.
 Chung is the recipient of the prestigious Honors Diploma at the Accademia Chigiana in Siena, Italy.